Rashes in babies and children

 They may suggest using a thin layer of a barrier cream to protect the skin or giving your baby child's paracetamol for pain relief (only suitable for babies over 2 months old).

-Pimples on the cheeks, nose and forehead
+Pimples on the cheeks and forehead

 You do not need to treat baby acne.
 It usually gets better after a few weeks or months.